TechPolicyLab/Data-Statements/README.md

 # Guide for Writing Data Statements

+Data statements provide essential information about the characteristics of datasets, including but not limited to the curation rationale and data sources.
+The information contained in data statements can be used to help (1) mitigate the harms caused by bias in the dataset (such as a mismatch between training datasets and contexts where systems are deployed) and (2) create a more inclusive data catalog, by identifying gaps.
+While developed with language data types, data statements could be produced for a wide range of data types with adjustments to account for the unique characteristics of the specific data type.

+This guide contains information about data statements for language datasets used in natural language processing systems.
+The schema elements have been honed to the particular characteristics of language datasets, including speech context, speaker demographic, and annotator demographic.
+This guide for writing data statements provides the rationale, definitions, and suggestions for each of the elements as well as general best practices.

 ## General Best Practices
 <details>
  <summary> Click to view the General Best Practices </summary>